-Robert Hall is a noted author, consultant, and speaker on relationships.
+Robert Hall is a noted author, speaker, and executive coach on relationships.
 As co-founder and CEO of an international relationship management firm, he consulted for over 20 years with major corporations on customer and employee relationships.
-Ernst and Young named him a finalist for Entrepreneur of the Year.
+Ernst & Young named him a finalist for Entrepreneur of the Year.
 His first book, The Streetcorner Strategy for Winning Local Markets, a business best-seller, helped inspire the Customer Relationship Management movement.
-For the past decade he has mentored inner-city homeless families and helped pioneer a relationship-centric model for addressing homelessness.
-He has authored more than 100 published columns, articles, and research studies on the topic of relationships.
-His latest book, This Land of Strangers addresses society's breathtaking relationship collapse.read more
+For the past decade he has mentored inner-city homeless families.
+Robert has authored more than 150 articles and research studies on relationships, published and discussed in Forbes, The CEO Magazine, Huffington Post, et al. His latest book, This Land of Strangers, an Amazon best-seller, addresses society's breathtaking relationship collapse.read more

 Scheduled AppearancesClick here for the latest schedule.